cfjedimaster/raymondcamden2020/_posts/2021/10/13/2021-10-13-adding-pdf-output-supports-to-eleventy.md

 tags: ["eleventy","adobe","pdf services"]
 banner_image: /images/banners/transformers.jpg
 permalink: /2021/10/13/adding-pdf-output-supports-to-eleventy
-description: Using Eleventy transforms and Adobe PDF Services to create dynamic PDFs.1
+description: Using Eleventy transforms and Adobe PDF Services to create dynamic PDFs.
 ---

 I've blogged a few times now about integrating [Adobe PDF Services](https://www.adobe.io/apis/documentcloud/dcsdk/) with [Eleventy](https://www.11ty.dev/), but so far my examples have either been for supporting existing PDFs or [converting documents](https://www.raymondcamden.com/2021/08/30/using-pdfs-with-the-jamstack-building-a-document-viewer) into PDFs for a consistent viewing expirement.
 Today's test is yet another example of something that may not be a good idea, but it worked, and it's cool, so I'm sharing it!